 How big is the Brazil state companies deficit?

 Brazil’s state companies ran a primary deficit of about seven and four-tenths billion reais, roughly one and three-tenths billion dollars, in the first five months of 2026.
-That already exceeds the shortfall for all of 2025 and is the worst on record for the period.
+That already exceeds the shortfall for all of 2025 and is the worst first-five-months figure on record.

 Why do the government and central bank disagree?